Vitice: Administrative division

+Etymology

+The name Vitice is derived from the personal name Vít, meaning "the village of Vít's people".

 Geography

 Vitice is located about 20 km west of Kolín and 28 km east of Prague.
 It lies on the border between the Central Elbe Table and Benešov Uplands.
 The highest point at 407 m above sea level.

 History

 The first written mention of Vitice is from 1352.
 In 1632, the village was annexed to the Černý Kostelec estate and shared its owners since then.

 The Battle of Lipany, which was the last battle of the Hussite Wars, took place in the area of the municipality on 30 May 1434.
 It is named after the village of Lipany, but it took place in a wider area.

 Transport

 The I/12 road from Prague to Kolín runs along the northern municipal border.